mohammadjayeed/e-commerce/README.md

   python manage.py runserver
 ```
 ## Step 8 - Testing the App
-- Test the application for models and API routes by typing the following command
+- Test the application for models and views by typing the following command
 ```bash
   python manage.py test
 ```